top of page

 The goal of this documentary is to preserve their stories and honor their lives and agrarian legacies.

-Rhythms of the Land is a Farms To Grow, Inc production, directed by Dr. Gail P. Myers
+Rhythms of the Land is a Farms to Grow, Inc. Production

 bottom of page